Impact metric27,000% growth in revenues since selection, and 9,275% growth in jobs

 Endeavor facilitated a Harvard Business School case study that has helped transform Wences into an entrepreneurial role model throughout Latin America.

 Wences has donated generously to Endeavor and has invested in several Endeavor Entrepreneur firms.
-He is a frequent speaker, mentor, and panelist for Endeavor and serves on our Global and Argentina boards.
+He is a frequent speaker, mentor, and panelist for Endeavor and serves on our Global board.
 (See Global Board biography here.)

 - (video)Three Lessons about What It Means to Be an Entrepreneur: Wences at the 2007 Endeavor Entrepreneurs' Summit